How to Build a Web Barcode Scanner Using OpenCV.js

 Initialize a barcode detector for reading 1D barcodes or a QR code detector for reading 2D barcodes.

-let 1DDetector = new cv.barcode_BarcodeDetector(); let QRDetector = new cv.QRCodeDetector();
+let 1DDetector = new cv.barcode_BarcodeDetector(); let QRDetector = new cv.QRCodeDetector(); -

 Use the detector to read barcodes from an image element or a canvas element.
 We use the

-function to read the barcode content.let mat = cv.imread(imageSource); let points = new cv.Mat(); detector.detect(mat,points); let result = detector.decode(mat,points); mat.delete(); points.delete();
+detectfunction to get the location of the barcode and then use thedecodefunction to read the barcode content.let mat = cv.imread(imageSource); let points = new cv.Mat(); detector.detect(mat,points); let result = detector.decode(mat,points); mat.delete(); points.delete();

-Read Barcodes from the Camera
+Step 3: Read Barcodes from a Live Camera Stream

 -